 People who consistently fall short on sleep experience changes to the hormones that control appetite, which may increase the risk of developing obesity or type 2 diabetes.
 Long-term sleep deprivation affects heart health, raising the risk of stroke and other problems.
 Consistent failure to obtain enough sleep may also cause long-term changes in the brain and contribute to depression.

 Sleep apnea is a disorder that causes multiple lapses in breathing during sleep.
-The most common type, obstructive sleep apnea, occurs when a sleeper’s airway muscles relax and don’t leave enough room for air to pass through.
-By contrast, central sleep apnea occurs when the brain fails to send the signal to breathe.
+The most common type, obstructive sleep apnea (OSA), occurs when a sleeper’s airway muscles relax and don’t leave enough room for air to pass through.
+By contrast, central sleep apnea (CSA) occurs when the brain fails to send the signal to breathe.

 In both types of sleep apnea, the lapses in breathing cause arousals, meaning a person is briefly jolted out of a deeper stage of sleep into a lighter stage of sleep.
+These are usually brief, about a few seconds in duration, and the sleeper may not be aware it's happening.
+But these arousals lead to sleep fragmentation and poor sleep quality.
 When arousals occur multiple times over the course of the night, the resulting sleep disruption can cause symptoms of sleep deprivation, including daytime tiredness.

 Like sleep deprivation, sleep apnea is associated with a higher risk of chronic health conditions, including high blood pressure, stroke, and heart attack.
 Drowsy driving due to sleep apnea is also a noted contributor to car crashes.

 There are a number of effective treatments for sleep apnea.
-The best treatment for obstructive sleep apnea is continuous positive airway pressure (CPAP) therapy, which blows air through a mask to keep the airway open during sleep.
+The best treatment for obstructive sleep apnea is CPAP therapy, which blows air through a mask to keep the airway open during sleep.
 Research indicates that CPAP therapy can improve many symptoms of sleep deprivation, including daytime sleepiness and car crash risk.

 When sleep deprivation is simply due to not sleeping enough, a period of catch-up sleep is often enough to reverse the symptoms.
 You can start by making sleep a priority and carving out more time in your schedule to give yourself the opportunity to meet your sleep goals.